gvwilson/thirdbit/_posts/2013/2013-05-25-our-infrastructure.md

     they host mailing lists on a different set of servers than the ones used for web sites and shell access, so we can't write scripts to synchronize mailing lists with our database.
-    This is another reason to move to another hosting service&hellip;
+    This is another reason to move to another hosting service…
   </li>
   <li>
     And speaking of databases,